microsoft/microsoft-ui-xaml/specs/CommandBar/new-command-bar-features.md

 These styles will change properties such as the `SplitButton`'s height/width, font size, color, interactions (color changes), and more.

 There will be two styles provided: `CommandBarSplitButtonStyle` and `CommandBarFlyoutSplitButtonStyle`.
-These styles can be accessed as ThemeResources in any WinUI app.
+These styles will automatically be applied to any SplitButton object that's placed in a CommandBar or CommandBarFlyout - the only thing other thing that's required is to put the SplitButton element into an AppBarElementContainer, which has always been required to place a SplitButton inside of a CommandBar or CommandBarFlyout.
+These styles can also be accessed as ThemeResources in any WinUI app.

 Note: if a SplitButton item inside of a CommandBar enters the CommandBar's overflow menu, it will pick up the `CommandBarFlyoutSplitButtonStyle`.